cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Instruction removal is done in loops until no instructions are removed.
 This way entire branches of inaccessible code (i.e. all code inside the `while false ... end` statement) should be eliminated, assuming the unconditional jump normalization optimizer was also active.

+The `end` instruction, even when not accessible, is not removed unless the optimization level is `aggressive`.
+Main body program and function definitions are each terminated by the `end` instruction and removing it might make the produced code somewhat less readable.

 ## Stack optimization